 3. MySQL TRUNCATE() Function and ROUND() Function Comparison

 We have selected the two SQL statements to apply the TRUNCATE() & ROUND() MySQL functions and display the difference between the functional resultant.

 Let us consider the examples as follows:

-We can now consider that the ROUND() function indicates the return value that is rounded off and the TRUNCATE() function signifies the value returned that is trimmed up to the decimal places as mentioned in the above SQL query.
+We can now consider that the ROUND() function indicates the return value rounded off, and the TRUNCATE() function signifies the value returned trimmed up to the decimal places, as mentioned in the above SQL query.

 4. MySQL TRUNCATE() Function used in Table Columns